Yu-Hayate/arcade-advance-Utils/README.md

-> Open this page at [https://yu-hayate.github.io/arcade-advance-utils/](https://yu-hayate.github.io/arcade-advance-utils/)

 ## Use as Extension

-This repository can be added as an **extension** in MakeCode.
+This repository can be added as an **extension** in MakeCode arcade.

 * open [https://arcade.makecode.com/](https://arcade.makecode.com/)
 * click on **New Project**